mariagorskikh/openmoodify/README.md

 brew install ffmpeg  # macOS (using Homebrew) sudo apt install ffmpeg  # Ubuntu/Linux
 4. Optional: Install Node.js Dependencies
-If you want to serve the frontend files using a Node.js server:
+If you want to serve the frontend files using Node.js:

 bash
 Copy